georgtree/argparse/README.md

 Andy Goth <andrew.m.goth@gmail.com> - all code and most of documentation

-George Yashin <georgtree@gmail.com> - some documentation, test suite, C-implementation and new features
+George Yashin <georgtree@gmail.com> - some documentation, test suite and new features, C implementation

+Ashok P. Nadkarni <apnmbx-wits@yahoo.com> - fix of C implementation and valuable advices about the code architecture